Prasenjeet999/GenAI_Chatbot/README.md

 # GenAI_Chatbot: PDFs Conversational Assistant
 GenAI Chatbot that can take your pdf docs and give you insights.

-This project provides a conversational assistant for interacting with PDF files using Generative AI (Google Gemini).
+This project provides a conversational assistant for interacting with PDF files using **Generative AI (Google Gemini 1.0 Pro)**.
 With this tool, you can upload PDF files and ask questions based on their content, receiving detailed and accurate responses.

 - Watch the demo video below to see the application in action:
 <div align="left">